Irene slams New Jersey, damage widespread

 Water levels on the Delaware River were high, prompting official flood warnings in Easton, Pennsylvania, and Phillipsburg, New Jersey, which straddle the waterway.

-Despite the widespread effects, reports from the National Weather Service suggested that Irene fell short of the most dire predictions that it could drop up to 12 inches of rain and pack 75 mile-per-hour winds.
+Despite the widespread effects, reports from the National Weather Service suggested that Irene fell short of the most dire predictions that it could drop up to 12 inches (30 cm) of rain and pack 75 mile-per-hour (121 kph) winds.

 Irene was downgraded to tropical storm status on Sunday morning as it pummeled the New York and New Jersey area.

-Along the shore, Atlantic City had 4.56 inches of rain as of early Sunday, and inland at Windsor, a suburb of Trenton, the town got 6.1 inches, the Weather Service said.
+Along the shore, Atlantic City had 4.56 inches (11.6 cm) of rain as of early Sunday, and inland at Windsor, a suburb of Trenton, the town got 6.1 inches (15.5 cm), the Weather Service said.

-Wind in Tuckerton, New Jersey, in Ocean County, hit 69 mph, the Weather Service said.
+Wind in Tuckerton, New Jersey, in Ocean County, hit 69 mph (111 kph), the Weather Service said.

 "We dodged a bullet," said Police Chief David Wolfson of Margate, a seaside town just south of the state's gambling mecca, Atlantic City.

-In Toms River, about 8 miles west of the shore, trees were down and streets were flooded.
+In Toms River, about 8 miles (13 km) west of the shore, trees were down and streets were flooded.

 "It was a storm, but we have seen worse," said Eddie Storino, Toms River Fire Company No. 2 assistant chief.
 He said the brunt of the storm came between midnight and 5 a.m.